 Income status is one of the most important indicators of infant vitality in Butler County and in the United States.
 Since income status is not directly measured by birth or death certificate data, income data must be imputed from other indicators.
 One way to measure income is by looking at Medicaid status.
 Medicaid status in this report is defined as Medicaid being the primary source of payment for a birth in Butler County.
-Medicaid enrollment is
+Medicaid enrollment is income-dependent and only provided to those below the federal poverty level.

-Butler County Infant Mortality Rate by Medicaid Status, 2013-2017
+Butler County Infant Mortality Rate